Subrogation in the News

 - No comments

-Upon receipt of a worker’s compensation claim, the adjuster or attorney should ask the following questions:
+What Should Employers and Insurers Look For?
+Upon receipt of a worker’s compensation claim, the adjuster or emplyer should consider the following questions:

 - How did the accident happen?

 - Where did the accident happen?

 - Could the accident have been prevented?

 The answer to any of these questions can lead to a third-party who may be held liable for the accident and the employee’s resulting injuries, thus providing a basis for subrogation recovery.
 Even if an employer’s actions/inactions contributed to the accident, that does not preclude subrogation.
 It merely limits the amount of recovery.